 The verges of the Blandford Bypass are a good example of how to reduce the amount of maintenance we do through the cut-and-collect approach.
-These verges, created in 1992, used to be cut at least twice a year.
-The combination of cut-and-collect, and abundance of Yellow Rattle established following its sowing, now means we need only cut this verge once a year, saving us money.
+These verges, created in 1992, used to be cut at least twice a year and the splays around the junctions 6 times a year.
+The combination of cut-and-collect, and abundance of Yellow Rattle established following its sowing, now means we need only cut these areas once or twice a year, saving us money.
 The verges have now been recognised as a Site of Nature Conservation Importance (SNCI) by the Dorset Wildlife Trust, and the grassland supports a beautiful showing of Pyramidal Orchids in summer along with abundant Ox-eye Daisy and Knapweeds.

-Working with local communities we are expanding cut and collect system onto verges in urban areas where, until now we have been cutting and leaving the grass 7 or more times a year.
+We are expanding cut and collect system onto verges in urban areas, as opposed to cutting and leaving the arisings in situ 6 /7 or more times a year.
 Under our new approach, cutting frequency has been reduced sometimes to just twice per year.
 These verges are cut and arisings collected, leaving them much neater than before but this method also helps to reduce soil fertility and increases the diversity of flowers in the following years.
 Sometimes the local community has offered to buy the wildflower seed to help fast track the benefits.
 Verges being cut and collected has proved to be very popular with residents.
 They are much neater when cut and create low growing wildflowers between cuts.

 Our approach provides significantly better habitat for pollinators, species of insects including bees, hoverflies, butterflies and moths, which are essential for helping plants and crops to grow.
-Our work on verges is helping DCC to deliver its commitments made in its 'Action Plan for Polliantors' in 2016.
+Our work on verges is helping DC to deliver its commitments made in our 'Action Plan for Polliantors'